kalyan63/LogisticRegression_NeuralNetwork/Question6.md

 1. **Classification of digts data set of Sklearn**

-    > Just used input layer and a output layer with sigmoid activation.
+    > Just used input layer and a output layer with sigmoid activation and loss='Cross Entropy'

     > Results :